DeveloperC286/image-steganography/README.md

 # Image-Steganography

 This Python program provides the capability to conduct image steganography.
-Encoding or decoding any data file into a .png image, with minimal or no change to the appearance of the outputted .png image.
-The program also has the added capability of automatically implementing CBC AES encryption/decryption upon the data file, therefore encoded data if noticed is still confidential.
+Encoding or decoding any data into a .png image, with nominal changes to the appearance of the encoded image.
+The program also has the added capability of automatically implementing AES encryption/decryption on the data file, therefore encoded data if detected, is still confidential.

 ## Benefits
 <ul>